 Get To Know Your Carpets

 When it comes to choosing the perfect new carpet for your home, it can be quite a daunting task.
 With such a variety of styles, designs and materials now available, selecting the right one can quickly become confusing.
-In order to select the perfect carpet for your home, it is important to first understand the characteristics of the materials that make them.
-To help you make the right choice, we’ve created this helpful guide to the many materials that are used to make carpets.
+When selecting your carpet it is important to first understand the characteristics of their materials.
+We’ve created this helpful guide to help you chose the best for your home.

 When first looking at carpet materials it is important to remember that there is no best or worst material.
 Each material used has its own unique set of strengths and weaknesses.
 Each of these materials can be classified into one of two categories: natural or synthetic.

-For instance, natural fibres generally tend to be much more environmentally friendly than there synthetic counterparts.
-The resources used to make these style of carpets are often very sustainable, including trees, grass and other natural resources.
-However, with the exception of just a few, the cost and durability can be significantly higher and slightly worse than synthetic alternatives.
+However, with the exception of just a few, the cost and durability can be higher and not as durable as their synthetic alternatives.
 Below are some examples of types of natural materials that are currently used to make carpets.

 |Warm and durable||Not as stain-resistant as synthetic materials|